 The 2011 illustrative scenarios illustrate how the CI standards might be met, based on various assumptions about future conditions.
-These scenarios are not predictions or forecasts, but rather illustrations of plausible combinations of fuels that could meet the LCFS targets (along with the vehicles that would use such fuels).
+These scenarios are not predictions or forecasts, but rather illustrations of combinations of fuels that could meet the LCFS targets (along with the vehicles that would use such fuels).
 The illustrative scenarios shown in this report represent only a few of the possible scenarios that could be evaluated.
 A full assessment of all such possible scenarios is beyond the scope of this report.

 The rate of future fuel and vehicle technological development remains uncertain.
 The technologies that are most likely to produce commercial quantities of lower-carbon fuels, or the vehicles designed to use such fuels over the near- to mid- term could encounter delays.
 The development of other, currently less well-developed technologies, could achieve breakthroughs.
 In addition, since the proposed regulation is performance-based, fuel producers and importers can decide on how to achieve compliance.
 One or more of these outcomes could result in a set of compliance scenarios that is different from those described below.